-Currently the level cap for character friendship is at level 10.
+Currently, the level cap for character friendship is at level 10.
 Each character has multiple things to unlock as they level, including quests.
 As it takes a while to level up that friendship, it might be a good idea to invest in the friendships of the OG characters now, as there are about 50+ characters to be in the full game once it releases.

 Reason 2 – mine and gather in advance

 And in regard to those quests: there are a lot of materials involved in making all the quest items.
 A LOT.
-And while we don’t know what future quests might hold, it’s a safe bet that it will include a lot of gathering and crafting.
+And while we don’t know what future quests might hold, it’s a safe bet that they will include a lot of gathering and crafting.
 Better start now, build some nice chests, and stack them with all ores and foods you can gather in advance.
-If you do it now while playing, it won’t feel so much as a chore later.
+If you do it now while playing, it won’t feel so much like a chore later.

 Reason 3 – invest in the buildings and shops